karanrn/rest-api-python/README.md

-## WebAPI implementation in Python
+## ReST API implementation in Python